Richard Mason (novelist, born 1919): Personal life

-After the war, in 1948, he eloped with and married the writer and personal assistant Felicity Anne Cumming, who had previously been married to Henry Landall Lyon Young.
+In 1948, he eloped with and married the writer and public relations officer Anne Cumming, who had previously been married to Henry Lyon Young.
 Cumming was notorious as a sexual free spirit, who was best known in avant garde literary circles.
 The two travelled through most of the countries of Europe, and logged 8,000 miles of travel in Africa in a second-hand car.
 They separated in 1958 and were later divorced.

-In the 1960s he restored an apartment in Rome and went on to raise sheep on an estate in Wales with his second wife, Sarett Rudley, a television mystery writer best known for a number of Alfred Hitchcock Presents teleplays.
+In the 1960s, he restored an apartment in Rome and then went on to raise sheep on an estate in Wales with his second wife, Sarett Rudley, a television mystery writer best known for a number of Alfred Hitchcock Presents teleplays.
 He was to remain close friends with both ex-wives.

 In the early 1970s, Mason returned to Rome, where he met his third wife Margot ("Maggie") Wolf in 1972, with whom he had a son, Theo, and a daughter, Jessica.
 The couple were popular hosts, and Mason worked on his sculpting from a rooftop workshop and garden.
-"After Suzie, the ideas just wouldn’t come.
+"After Suzie, the ideas just wouldn't come.
 The book has been good for us, like an inheritance, really.
-We’re not rich, but we live comfortably", Mason remarked in an extremely rare 1988 interview.
+We’re not rich, but we live comfortably", Mason remarked in a 1988 interview.

-Long a cigarette smoker, he died of throat cancer/lung cancer in Rome, Italy.
+Long a cigarette smoker, he died of head and neck/lung cancer, in Rome.
 He is interred in the Protestant Cemetery, Rome (near Percy Shelley), where his headstone is inscribed with the words "Though on the sign it is written: 'Don't pluck these blossoms'—it is useless against the wind, which cannot read".
-(This poem, quoted in Basil Chamberlain's A Handbook of Colloquial Japanese, which he probably happened across in his Japanese language class, also prefaces The Wind Cannot Read.)
+(This poem, quoted in Basil Chamberlain's A Handbook of Colloquial Japanese also prefaces The Wind Cannot Read).